controlplane-com/examples/examples/tailscale/README.md

 The [Helm CLI](https://helm.sh/docs/intro/install/#through-package-managers) must be installed.

-1. Clone this repo and update the `values.yaml` file as needed.
+1. Clone this repo and update the `values.yaml` file as indicated below.

    The `gvc` parameter must be an existing GVC.
 It is ideal for it to be an existing GVC with workloads that you would like to reach locally.

    The `location` parameter must be an active location for the GVC or the tailscale workload will not run in any location.

 1. Run the command below from this directory replacing `$TS_AUTHKEY` with the tailscale authorization key created above.